-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the prospectus of the American Federation of Labor and Congress of Industrial Organizations Housing Investment Trust ("HIT"), dated April 29, 2024 ("Prospectus"), and the 2023 Annual Report to Participants ("2023 Annual Report"), which have been filed with the Securities and Exchange Commission ("SEC") and can be obtained, without charge, from the HIT by calling 202-331-8055, by visiting www.aflcio-hit.com or by writing to 1227 25th Street, N.W., Suite 500, Washington, D.C.
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the prospectus of the American Federation of Labor and Congress of Industrial Organizations Housing Investment Trust ("HIT"), dated April 30, 2025 ("Prospectus").
+The HIT's audited financial statements and related report of Ernst & Young LLP, the HIT's independent registered public accounting firm, contained in the HIT's report filed on Form N-CSR for the most recent fiscal year end, are incorporated by reference herein.
+No other portions of the HIT's Form N-CSR are incorporated by reference herein.
+The HIT's prospectus and audited financial statements have been filed with the Securities and Exchange Commission ("SEC") and can be obtained, without charge, from the HIT by calling 202-331-8055, by visiting www.aflcio-hit.com or by writing to 1227 25th Street, N.W., Suite 500, Washington, D.C.
 20037.
-This SAI incorporates by reference the Prospectus and the financial statements contained in the 2023 Annual Report.

-The date of this SAI is April 29, 2024.
+The date of this SAI is April 30, 2025.

-\This filing relates solely to Series A-AFL-CIO Housing Investment Trust
+This filing relates solely to Series A-AFL-CIO Housing Investment Trust